...

 Laina Taylor

-Prague is the capital of Czechia and its largest city, with a population of 1.3 million.
+Prague is the capital and largest city of Czechia, with a population of 1.3 million.
 It is the historical capital of Bohemia.
-Founded in the late 9th century, Prague has been a capital city throughout its history.
-The city has a fascinating and turbulent history.
-It is graced with Romanesque, Gothic, Renaissance, and Baroque architecture.
+Founded in the late 9th century, Prague has been the capital city throughout its history.
+The town has a fascinating and turbulent history.
+It features Romanesque, Gothic, Renaissance, and Baroque architecture.
 It was an important city to the Habsburg monarchy and the Austro-Hungarian Empire.
-There is almost a fairy tale beauty about this city.
+There is almost a fairy-tale beauty to this city.
 Some have called it too beautiful to wrap their head around.
 It has a vitality and pulse that emanates from its very soul.

-Prague’s historic center is a UNESCO World Heritage Site famous for its 14th-century medieval architecture.
-It was left largely undamaged by World War II, leaving a well-preserved labyrinth of cathedrals, bridges, and cobblestone streets that attract worldwide visitors.
+Prague’s historic center is a UNESCO World Heritage Site, renowned for its 14th-century architecture.
+It was largely undamaged by World War II, preserving a well-preserved labyrinth of cathedrals, bridges, and cobblestone streets that attract visitors worldwide.
 The city has over ten major museums and is home to the oldest University in Central Europe.

 Fun Fact

 Czechia is also known as the Czech Republic.
-For those wondering why two names are still floating out there, as of April 2016, Czechia is the country’s official name.
+For those wondering why two names are still in use, as of April 2016, Czechia is the country’s official name.
 Think of it as how Ireland stands for the Republic of Ireland.
-You will rarely hear I am going to the Republic of Ireland.
-Google, as of 2017, replaced the Czech Republic with Czechia.
+You will rarely hear me say, ” I am going to the Republic of Ireland.
+As of 2017, Google replaced the Czech Republic with “Czechia”.

-When a local mentioned their country during our visit, they always referred to it as the Czech Republic.
+During our visit, when a local mentioned their country, they always referred to it as the Czech Republic.
 It appears Google is more on board than the Czechs.

 Prague Castle